by Diane Linsley

 For some reason, I did something different that day.
 I looked into my own eyes, and I heard myself thinking the words, "You don't look too bad today."
 That's the best compliment I'd ever given myself.

-The whole incident lasted for about 10 seconds, but it changed me forever.
-It took me months to integrate this experience and figure out what it meant.
+The whole incident lasted less than 10 seconds, but it changed me forever.
+It took months to figure out what it meant.
 I eventually came to understand that the me looking into the mirror was my ego (Diane).
-The me who was looking back out of the mirror was my soul.
-The disembodied me who was standing on my shoulder was the Witness (pure awareness).
+The me who was looking back out of the mirror was my higher self (or future self).
+The disembodied me on my shoulder was the Witness (pure awareness).

 These are the three different aspects of who we are.
-When I tell people about this experience, I refer to the New Testament story of Jesus getting baptized.
+If you are a Christian, you may recognize these aspects of the Trinity in the story of Jesus getting baptized.
 There was Jesus in the river, God the Father speaking from heaven, and the Holy Ghost - the dove that alighted on Jesus's shoulder to witness the event.
-The story tells about the Father's unconditional love and acceptance of his Son.
+The story tells about the Father's unconditional love of the Son.

 Compassion for Everyone